hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

 ## Warp Scheduling

 In CUDA, threads are scheduled in group of 32, referred to as _warp_, to improve efficiency and reduce the scheduling and instruction dispatching overhead.
-A warp, sometimes called a sub-group, consists of 32 threads within a thread block, all of which execute the same instruction simultaneously on a Stream Multiprocessor (SM).
+A warp, sometimes called a sub-group, consists of 32 threads within a thread block, all of which execute the same instruction simultaneously on a Streaming Multiprocessor (SM).

 Organising threads into warps offers several key advantages: